PAC-Chernoff Bounds: Understanding Generalization in the Interpolation Regime: Experimental Settings

-For this experiments, all Inception models where trained using SGD with momentum \(0.9\) and learning rate \(0.01\) with exponential decay of \(0.95\).
+\paragraph{Figure~\ref{fig:1}.} For this experiments, all Inception models where trained using SGD with momentum \(0.9\) and learning rate \(0.01\) with exponential decay of \(0.95\).
 All models are trained for \(30.000\) iterations of batches of size \(200\) or until the train loss is under \(0.005\).
 These settings are selected to ensure that the random label model converges to an interpolator.

-Random cropping is employed using \texttt{RandomResizeCrop} function of \texttt{Pytorch} with scale \((0.8, 1.0)\) and ratio \((0.9, 1.1)\).
-For \(\ell_2\) Regularization, we multiplicative factor is \(0.01\).
+Random cropping is employed using \texttt{RandomResizeCrop} function of \texttt{torchvision} with scale \((0.8, 1.0)\) and ratio \((0.9, 1.1)\).
+For \(\ell_2\) regularization, the multiplicative factor is \(0.01\).